Asset Disposal

 Cr.
 PPE (property plant and equipment) | 500 |

-In reality, this kind of transaction isn’t common.
-The assets would need to disappear with no further consequences for this to be the end of the entries!
-This is especially unlikely with physical items such as a building.
-The building will last more than 5 years.
-Also, even if the building were reduced to rubble the land would have huge value!
+However, in reality this kind of transaction isn’t common and is particularly unlikely in the case of a building as it would clearly last more than 5 years.
+The assets would need to disappear with no further consequences for this to be the end of the entries.
+Also, even if the building was reduced to rubble the land would still have a value!

 It’s more realistic that the above entries would happen with an intangible, which is amortizing.
-The legal protection Disney had over early incarnations of Mickey Mouse have lapsed as of 2024.
+A good example of this is the legal protection Disney had over early incarnations of Mickey Mouse which lapsed in 2024.
 This means that if Disney were reflecting their investment in Steamboat Willie in their books (intangible capitalization is notoriously complex, but let’s simplify and say they had), by now it would have amortized to 0.
 Anyone can now use this image, and the patent has no value.

 Asset Disposal with a Gain

-If an asset is sold for more than its carrying value, a gain on disposal occurs which will be recorded in the general journal.
+If an asset is sold for more than it’s carrying value, a gain on disposal occurs which will need to be recorded in the general journal.

 Example

-We’ll again use 5 Broadgate as an example, but update the assumptions.
-We’ll assume UBS acquired 5 Broadgate in 2015 at a cost of £500m with an estimated useful life of 100 years and a residual value of £300m.
-Why so high?
-Land in London is expensive, and does not depreciate.
-After three years (2018), UBS decides to sell the building to CK Asset Holdings Ltd. for £1bn.
+We’ll use the London building as an example but update the assumptions.
+Let’s assume it was still purchased in 2015 at a cost of £500m but with an estimated useful life of 100 years and a residual value of £300m (rather than £0 previously).
+Land in London is expensive and does not depreciate so this is a reasonable assumption.
+After three years (2018), the building is sold for £1bn.
 Thus, a gain on disposal of £506m would be created.
+Let’s now look at the entries involved in this.

-Required: Record the asset disposal with journal entries, calculating the accumulated depreciation (straight-line method).
+This shows how the asset disposal would be recorded with journal entries, calculating the accumulated depreciation (using the straight-line method).

 Workings | £ m | |